-An increasing number of companies are relying on Independent Service Organizations (ISOs) to provide all or part of their data center hardware maintenance, “Rack & Stack,” product/network monitoring and associated IT Infrastructure Services.
+An increasing number of companies are relying on Independent Service Organizations (ISOs) to provide all or part of their data center services hardware maintenance, “Rack & Stack,” product/network monitoring and associated IT Infrastructure Services.
 The decision to contract for these services with an ISO is generally the result of internal cost-management initiatives, an interest in unifying service providers or, in the case of self-maintainers, internal staffing limitations.
 Some companies may find Original Equipment Manufacturer (OEM) pricing too expensive and service offerings too limited for their needs.
 Self-maintainers may not have the know-how to fully perform these functions on their own.
 Regardless of the business drivers, the decision to choose an ISO to support mission-critical systems and infrastructure is often complex, can require gaining buy-in from multiple operating departments, but very often delivers a custom, comprehensive IT Infrastructure Services solution at a lower cost.
-If your organization is thinking about outsourcing your data center services, the following considerations should factor into your decision.
+If your organization is thinking about data center outsourcing services, the following considerations should factor into your decision.

 1. Cost: Flexibility, Convenience, Bundling

 With economic pressures affecting data center operations of all sizes across all industries, the cost to retain IT Infrastructure Service is generally a foremost consideration.
 Some service providers offer a portfolio of packaged, off-the-shelf services that are not customizable.
 Others offer flexible terms and conditions which let their clients select only those services and level of service they require, and also allow cancellation for convenience during the contract term.
-Flexibility and convenience are important attributes in an ever changing world of technology.
+Flexibility and convenience are important attributes in an ever-changing world of technology.
 Another important attribute to consider is bundling discounts across locations and product lines to gain maximum leverage in your services contract.

 2. Single-Source Provider vs. the Use of Multiple Specialists

 Some ISOS can handle a complete range of operational and management services and can support one or more of their clients’ data centers, irrespective of geographic location.
 Others provide more regional or local service.
-Some are vendor-specific, servicing and maintaining specific manufacturers’ hardware while others are vendor-neutral and can support multiple service platforms, network devices and storage products.
+Some are vendor-specific, servicing and maintaining specific manufacturers’ hardware while others are vendor-neutral and can support multiple service platforms, network devices, and storage products.
 Consolidating all your operations under a single roof with a single point of contact can be beneficial in terms of streamlining the administration of services.
 This poses fewer headaches in contract negotiation, financial planning, performance reporting and many other key management issues.
 Know your needs, research all your options and pick the best option.

 3. Global vs. Regional/Local Footprint

 For multi-national organizations, partnering with a company that is itself a multi-national provider enables the consolidation of services across all your Data Center facilities.
 Some service providers claim to be global through their affiliates and the strategic alliances they forge with other companies.
 This can result in having to sign multiple SLAs with different service providers at the regional or local level.
-These affiliates may have their own set of businesses practices, service models, and cost structures.
+These affiliates may have their own set of businesses practices, service models, and cost structures for SLA management.
 Consolidating your SLAs under a single company with global operations enables you to sidestep these complexities while benefiting from the unified support of a single global business partner.

 4. Deployment Efficacy and Scalability

 Deployment efficiency is another major consideration in your choice of a data center services partner.
-A third-party provider’s ability to meet your deployment timeline is crucial to the selection process.
+A third party data center provider’s ability to meet your deployment timeline is crucial to the selection process.
 The more detailed communication that takes place and the more planning that is done upfront, the more likely you are to have the transfer of responsibilities go off without a hitch.
 This partner should also have the ability to flexibly accommodate your company’s expansion needs both near-term and in the foreseeable future.
 While some providers offer off-the-shelf, packaged solutions that may require you to purchase service and levels of service you don’t need, others offer flexible service and pricing models that can be customized to your precise needs.
 It’s important to choose a partner that can scale with you down the road.

-One of the most essential requirements for selecting a data center partner is selecting a partner with the knowledge of industry-specific reporting requirements (e.g., HIPPA, PCI/ DSS, SOX and other requirements), technology partner certifications, (ISO 9001, Microsoft, Cisco, HP, etc.) and personnel clearances (e.g., DOD) to ensure your operations and your data are kept confidential and safe.
+One of the most essential requirements for selecting a data center services partner is selecting a partner with the knowledge of industry-specific reporting requirements (e.g., HIPPA, PCI/ DSS, SOX and other requirements), technology partner certifications, (ISO 9001, Microsoft, Cisco, HP, Lenovo, Fujitsu, IBM, etc.) and personnel clearances (e.g., DOD) to ensure your operations and your data are kept confidential and safe.
 You want to be able to sleep at night with the certainty that those managing your operations and your critical infrastructure are knowledgeable, competent, compliant and trustworthy.

 6. Infrastructure Management Tools